Arborfield and Barkham are working together to produce a Neighbourhood Plan.

 The two parishes are facing great changes, with the Arborfield Green garden village being developed on the site of the former Arborfield Garrison and with the new Arborfield Cross Relief Road due to be constructed in the next few years.

 With the Borough Council now in the process of developing the Local Plan Update, which will guide the future development of Wokingham Borough up to 2036, this is a very good time to be gathering our opinions and sharing them with the Borough Council.

 The plan is being prepared by a Steering Group consisting of Councillors and residents drawn from both parishes.
 Work completed includes a Residents’ Survey in late 2016, a number of Focus Groups researching various topics including sustainability and greenways, analysis of housing needs and some public drop-in events including the “Shaping Our Future” event held in Autumn 2017.
 A further event was held in June 2018 to present a draft of the plan which launched the public consultation.

-Neighbourhood Plan formally submitted to Wokingham Borough Council – September 2018 (new)
+Updated Plan submitted to Wokingham Borough Council – April 2019 (new)

 NP Steering Group